 A string of similar groups were established by subsequent governors and likewise disbanded: the Texas Status of Women Commission in 1970 by Governor Preston Smith; the Texas Commission on the Status of Women in 1977 by Governor Dolph Briscoe; the Governor's Task Force on Equal Opportunities for Women and Minorities in 1978 by Governor William Clements.
 These entities left some lasting legacies, such as a successful first statewide women's conference; a comprehensive report on the status of Texas women in the areas of home and community, education, employment practices and legal treatment; and a family violence manual.
 But with a recurring lack of financial and staff support, along with some severe divisiveness over the Equal Rights Amendment, the groups themselves did not last.

 In 1983, Governor Mark White established the Governor's Commission for Women essentially as it exists today.
 The first Commission had a two-person staff and a substantial biennial budget allowing it to achieve many important goals, including sponsorship of conferences and commemorations for women, as well as the establishment of the State Agency Liaison Group, which later became the State Agency Council.
 Notably, the Commission also launched the Texas Women's Hall of Fame in 1984.
 When Governor Clements returned to office in 1987, his first executive order was the continuation of the Commission.
 Every Texas governor since then - Ann Richards, George W. Bush, Rick Perry, and Greg Abbott - has followed suit, and the Commission has flourished.
-While its focus shifts with each biennial turnover of members - from economic development to substance abuse, literacy to legislation affecting women - today, the Governor's Commission for Women has established itself as a resource and champion for women throughout Texas and continues to make strides despite a reduced staff and budget.
+While its focus shifts with each biennial turnover of members - from economic development to substance abuse, literacy to legislation affecting women - today, the Governor's Commission for Women has established itself as a resource and champion for women throughout Texas.